-Medication will normally be administered by the medical assistant, or the office staff who are trained in First Aid.
+Medication will normally be administered by the office staff who are trained in First Aid.
 In their absence children will be sent to another appropriately trained member of staff.
 We aim for all staff to be trained in First Aid.